jethro-dev/color-generator/README.md

 ## Welcome! 👋

-This is a a color generator made with ReactJS.
+This is a a color generator.
+Users can click to copy the color to clipboard or double click to search.

 ## Build with ⚙️